holidayextras/holidayextras.github.com/_posts/2015-10-09-react-in-a-state-of-confusion.md

 excerpt: "Components should be stateless.
 Stateless where possible.
 Push state higher up the dependency tree.
 But what happens when you get to the top of the tree?"
 ---

 We follow design principles with React to make them as composable and encapsulated as possible.
-To enable this we have a few guidelines which Facebook themselves promote:
+To enable this we have a few guidelines which [React themselves promote](http://facebook.github.io/react/docs/thinking-in-react.html#step-4-identify-where-your-state-should-live):
 - Components should be stateless
 - Stateless where possible
 - Push state higher up the dependency tree